 Professor: Michael Moffitt

-Graduation Requirement: This class will fulfill a Social Science Colloquium and a US: Difference, Inequality, Agency (US) area of inquiry requirement.
-If the student has already taken a Social Science Colloquium, this class will fulfill both of the following requirements: an Elective Colloquium and a US area of inquiry.
+Graduation Requirement: This class will fulfill a Social Science Colloquium and the US: Difference, Inequality, Agency (US) cultural literacy requirement.
+If the student has already taken a Social Science Colloquium, this class will fulfill both of the following requirements: an Elective Colloquium and the US: Difference, Inequality, Agency (US) cultural literacy requirement.